Socotra: Evolution

 Socotra's high rates of species diversity and endemism can be attributed to a long period of isolation, as well as extreme climatic conditions which vary spatially and depending on altitude.
 These conditions have created a variety of ecological niches.
 Researchers have attempted to date the origins of endemic species in convergence with the geological timeline of the island, which may help discern instances of vicariant speciation after the island split off from the mainland.

 Plant life on Socotra shares floristic similarities with northeast Africa and the Indian subcontinent.
 The genus Dirachma has two species – one is native to Socotra and the other is native to Somalia, over 1000 km away.
 These species share unique traits, including eight-part flowers.
 Several of the island's endemic species (members of the Echidnopsis genus, for example) are thought to have evolved from a single colonizing ancestor.
 Once the colonizing ancestor was cut off from its original gene pool its descendents began to diversify rapidly.

 The most ecologically diverse parts of Socotra are its wet refugia, such as its cliffs and escarpments.
 These areas receive significantly more rainfall and mist than the rest of the island.
 These isolated areas in numerous separate areas on the island have allowed for speciation to occur.
 Species in the refugia are twice as likely to be endemic as species on the rest of the island.
 The refugia are particularly sensitive to changes in the climate, and have probably expanded and retracted many times over the evolutionary history of the island.
 The largest wet refugium on the island is the Hajhir massif.
-Incredibly, fifty five of the endemic species on the mountains are endemic to that particular refugium.
+Fifty-five of the endemic species on the mountains are endemic to that particular refugium.

 Current ecological threats

-Socotra has been experiencing a steady decline of vegetation and floral species diversity over the past several decades.
-These flora are vital for the survival of endemic fauna.
+Socotra has experienced a steady decline of plants diversity over the past several decades.
+Its native flora are vital for the survival of endemic fauna.
 Several factors, such as erosion, extreme weather events, and overgrazing may be responsible for this decline.
 Intensified winds due to rising global temperatures threaten Socotra's old growth forests.
 Traditional land management which has been practiced by indigenous people on Socotra for thousands of years, is becoming less widespread as the island becomes more influenced by the outside world.
 Increasing populations of invasive species, such as rats and cats, also threaten the endemic flora and fauna.
-Species on socotra have evolved in very particular climatic conditions, and their ranges are very restricted.
-This makes them highly vulnerable to climate change.
+Species on Socotra have evolved in very particular climatic conditions, and their ranges are very restricted, making them highly vulnerable to climate change.
 Without intervention, many of the island's endemic species may face extinction, including potentially numerous cryptic species that have yet to be formally described.